kc0buk/giphy-search-take-home/README.md

 }
 ```

-2. How to controls the key names and property order in a JSON object.
+2. How to control the key names and property order in a JSON object sent to the user.

     The original data returned from the Giphy API included the key `id`, however, the data returned to the user needed to
  be `gif_id`.
-By adding `@JsonAlias("id")` I was able to map this field to the correct field in the Data model.
+By adding `@JsonAlias("id")` I was able to map this field to the correct field in the Data model
+ .
+Adding `@JsonPropertyOrder({"gif_id", "url"})` allowed me to control the shape of the object returned to the user.

 3. How to use Postman for automated API testing.